mongodb/docs/source/core/replication.rst

 Read Preference
 ~~~~~~~~~~~~~~~

-In the default operation, all read operations are targeted at the
+By default, clients will direct reads to the
 :term:`primary` node in a cluster.
 To distribute reads to
-:term:`secondary` nodes, you can set the ``slaveOk`` value for your
+:term:`secondary` nodes, most drivers allow you to set a
+``readPreference`` value for the
 current session.
 Issue the following command in the :option:`mongo`
 shell to enable secondary reads: